flashxio/FlashX-doc/index.md

 to large datasets in a single machine.
 The goal of FlashX is process massive datasets more efficiently in a single machine.

-FlashX has two main components:
+FlashX has three main components:

 * FlashGraph is a general-purpose programming framework with a vertex-centric programming interface for large-scale graph analysis.
 FlashGraph is able to